Northern Utah Roofing

 What roofing type is best for snow in Utah?

-For most homes, architectural asphalt shingles perform very well when the roof system is built correctly (underlayment, ice & water protection, flashing, and ventilation).
-Metal can shed snow more easily and may be a great fit in heavier-snow areas or where long service life is a priority.
+For most homes, architectural asphalt shingles perform very well when the roof system is built correctly with proper underlayment, ice and water protection, flashing, and ventilation.
+Metal roofing can shed snow more easily and may be a great option in higher elevation areas or where heavy snow loads are common.

 Is metal roofing louder than shingles?

-It can be, but a properly installed metal roof over solid decking with quality underlayment and attic insulation typically isn’t disruptive.
-Noise is more noticeable on open structures (like patios) or when installed over purlins without insulation.
+It can be slightly louder during rain or hail, but a properly installed metal roof over solid decking with quality underlayment and attic insulation usually minimizes noise.
+Sound differences are typically small in well-built homes.

 Can my home support tile roofing?